Truco: Flor

 After the bet has been closed by saying con Flor quiero or con Flor me achico, players announce the Flores.
 The comparison between Flores is done as in Envido: the values of the three cards are added up plus 20 (Aces to 7 are worth the face value and Sotas, Knights and Kings, 0).
 When two Flores have the same suit, the one of that player playing earlier (counting anticlockwise) has precedence.
 If an earlier player announces a better Flor, it is usual to say son buenas, admitting defeat but without revealing information about their cards.
 At the end of the hand, the Flores must be shown.

 As with all bets in Truco, each Flor (or surrender) is made on behalf of the team.

-In Argentina, Truco is sometimes played without Flor, called Sin Flor, or Sin Jardinera (without the gardenmaid).
+In Argentina, Truco is oftentimes played without Flor, called Sin Flor, or Sin Jardinera (without the gardenmaid).

 Pedir Flor

 This is a penalty for those players that, having a Flor, do not announce it.
 If a player suspects that another is hiding a Flor, he/she can challenge this player by saying Pido Flor.
 In the case that the player had actually a Flor, the challenger team earns three points.
 But, if the challenged player shows at least two different cards, his/her team earns one point.